|Important information that all ChiChiBabies new puppy owners

 you to your puppy and then begin the paperwork.
 We will go over your puppy's

-For puppies that are being shipped, we will ship you the puppy care kit, including
+For puppies that are being shipped, we will attach the puppy care kit to the top of his

 |Finally, we offer lifetime support for you and your puppy.
 You will have all of our

 contact information with you when you leave and you are welcome to contact us at